 Although this type of loan is a zero-down mortgage with 100% financing, closing costs must still be paid.
 Closing costs are typically 2%-5% of the loan amount and takes care of the loan origination fees, the appraisal, the home inspection, etc. Even if the seller were to reduce the selling price of the home in order to accommodate the closing costs, the borrower would still be required to have money to pay for those.
 The only exception to putting forth money to pay for closing costs would be if the seller opted to actually pay for your closing costs, not by decreasing the selling price to accommodate the closing costs.

 A USDA Guaranteed Home Loan is a great type of loan for people who don’t qualify for conventional loans, don’t quite have enough saved up, and have no plans on living in an urban environment.
-There are a lot of restrictions, but there are so many benefits associated with this loan.
+There are a lot of restrictions, such as income eligibility, being a US citizen, etc., but there are so many benefits associated with this loan.
 If you qualify for this, I would definitely look into it and explore the option.